mmore500/frontiers-2021/review/reviewer-3-evaluation.md

 +++ b/tex/body/introduction.tex
  In this work we extend DISHTINY to incorporate a more open-ended event-driven genetic programming representation called SignalGP, which was designed to facilitate dynamic interactions among agents and between agents and their environment \citep{lalejini2018evolving}.
 -As expected, we see a far more diverse set of behaviors and strategies arise.
-+As expected, with the addition of cell controllers capable of computation we see a far more diverse set of behaviors and strategies arise.
++As expected, with the addition of cell controllers capable of nearly arbitrary computation we see a far more diverse set of behaviors and strategies arise.

  Here, we perform case studies to characterize notable multicellular phenotypes that evolved via this more dynamic genetic programming underpinning.
 ```